 After learning the ropes with East Bengal, Bhowmick wanted to coach the Indian national team for a second time.
 But he never got that opportunity.
 That will be one of his dreams that remained unfulfilled.
 With football coaching becoming increasingly formal and certificates and licenses being the order of the day, veterans like Bhowmick lost ground.
 But one could not take away the vast experience men like Bhowmick possessed.

 Goan giants Churchill Brothers hired him as a technical director and Bhowmick guided them to the I-League title in 2012-13.
 That was his last major success with a club team.
 For his ability to manage players and tough situations, Mohammedan Sporting and Mohun Bagan also turned to him to emerge from precarious situations but success did not come every time.

-His tactical mind as a coach, knack of scouting good players and above all, his player management skills could have been better utilised by the Indian football system.
-His passion for the game and out of the box thinking made him different from other coaches.
-Alas, he was never fully utilised.
+His tactical mind as a coach, knack for scouting good players, and above all, his player management skills could have been better utilized by the Indian football system.
+His passion for the game and out-of-the-box thinking made him different from other coaches.
+Alas, he was never fully utilized.